 Everyone has a role to play in helping to create a safe environment.
 That's why we have standards on account sharing, account holder age and more.

 Account sharing is not allowed.
-You need to register and maintain an active account to use the Turvy Platform.
-Don’t let another person use your account.
+Register and maintain an active account to use the Turvy Platform.
+Don't let another person use your account.
 Never share your personal information used in connection with your account, including but not limited to username, password or photos of yourself, with anyone else to access the Turvy Platform.

 People under the age of 18

 You must be 18 years or older to have a Turvy account.
-You must be 18 years old to ride unaccompanied in a vehicle.
-Account-holders can’t request a ride or delivery for someone under 18 who will not be accompanied by either the account holder or another adult during the ride.
-Unless our local guidelines, terms, or other policies say otherwise, these age limitations apply.
+In addition, you must be 18 years old to ride unaccompanied in a vehicle.
+Account holders can't request a ride or delivery for someone under 18 whom the account holder or another adult will not accompany during the ride.
+These age limitations apply unless our local guidelines, terms, or other policies say otherwise.

-When ordering items, children are also not allowed to use an adult’s Turvy Eats account by themselves.
-All school deliveries should be made through the school reception unless otherwise directed by the school.
+Children are also prohibited from using an adult's Turvy Eats account when ordering items.
+All school deliveries should be made through the reception unless otherwise directed by the school.

 Extra passengers and non-account riders

 When driving with Turvy, no one other than the driver, the requesting rider and the rider's guests should be in the vehicle.
-Unless our local guidelines, terms, or other policies say otherwise, these guidelines apply.
+These guidelines apply unless our local guidelines, terms, or other policies say otherwise, these guidelines apply.
 When riding with Turvy, the account holder is responsible for the behaviour of their entire party.
-If you request a ride or a delivery for another adult, even if you don’t know them, you’re held responsible for their behaviour during their trip or delivery.
+If you request a ride or a delivery for another adult, even if you don't know them, you're held responsible for their behaviour during their trip or delivery.

-For an easy pickup or delivery, the Turvy Platform gives riders and recipients identifying information about drivers and delivery people and their vehicles, including their licence plate number, vehicle make and model, profile picture and name.
-Inaccurate or outdated information creates confusion among riders and recipients and can diminish their experience using the Turvy Platform.
+For easy pick-up or delivery, the Turvy Platform gives riders and recipients identifying information about drivers and delivery people and their vehicles, including their licence plate number, vehicle make and model, profile picture and name.
+However, inaccurate or outdated information creates confusion among riders and recipients and can diminish their experience using the Turvy Platform.